Low Pressure Die Casting: Definition, Principle and Advantages

-What Is Low Pressure Die Casting (LPDC)?
+What is Low Pressure Die Casting (LPDC)?

 How Does Low Pressure Die Casting Work?